 Use of the dehumidification cooling fan speed requires use of either a 24 VAC dehumidistat or a thermostat which includes control of a 24 VAC dehumidistat connection.
 In either case, the dehumidification control must open the control circuit on humidity rise above the dehumidification set point.
-Dehumidification controls are available with the reverse logic; these must not be used.

 - 1. Using Fig. 18, move the two pin DEHUM jumper from the "STD" position to the "DEHUM" position. - 2.
-Remove fan speed tap wire from the "LOW" terminal on the interface fan board (IFB) (Fig. 18). - 3.
+Remove fan speed tap wire from the "LOW" terminal on the interface fan board (IFB) (See Fig. 18). - 3.
 Determine correct normal cooling fan speed for unit and application.
-Add the wet coil pressure drop in Table 5 to the system static to determine the correct cooling airflow speed in Table 4 that will deliver the nominal cooling airflow as listed in Table 1 for each size.
+Add the wet coil pressure drop in Table 7 to the system static to determine the correct cooling airflow speed in Table 4 that will deliver the nominal cooling airflow as listed in Table 1 for each size.